 That’s not all they’ve been doing to make eye care more accessible.
 Mechanical changes have also been made to the Globe, allowing it to fit through a 3ft door.
 This means you can take it from shopping malls to schools and other locations with ease.

 Having Globes installed in three private practices, the future looks bright for GlobeChek.
 They are now in the final rounds of fundraising and once that capital is secured, they plan to expand rapidly to meet the increased telemedicine demand.

-If you would like to learn more about GlobeChek, are interested in working for them or would like to talk about your future in the eye care sphere; please give me an email at email@example.com.
+If you would like to learn more about GlobeChek, are interested in working for them or would like to talk about your future in the eye care sphere; please email our specialist in the opthalmology market Becky.Rowlands@medical-cm.com.